Ingram's brown snake

 Ingram's brown snake (Pseudonaja ingrami) is a species of venomous snake in the family Elapidae.
 The species is endemic to Australia.

 Taxonomy

 Belgian-British zoologist George Albert Boulenger described the species in 1908 as Diemenia ingrami, from a specimen collected on Alexandria Station in the Northern Territory.
 The specific name, ingrami, is in honour of Collingwood Ingram, who was an English ornithologist and horticulturist.
 The brown snakes were moved to the genus Pseudonaja by Australian naturalist Eric Worrell in the early 1960s on the basis of skull morphology, and reinforced by American herpetologist Samuel Booker McDowell in 1967 on the basis of the muscles of the venom glands.
 This classification has been followed by subsequent authors.
-Genetic analysis indicates that Ingram's brown snake is a diverged from the ancestor of all other brown snakes except the more basal ringed brown snake (P. modesta) and speckled brown snake (P. guttata).
+Genetic analysis indicates that Ingram's brown snake is diverged from the ancestor of all other brown snakes except the more basal ringed brown snake (P. modesta) and speckled brown snake (P. guttata).